Filming a car video: Main image of a McLaren 570S in Murawai White

 Filming a car video: Five essential items to consider

 Want to be a YouTuber or presenter?
-Maybe you want make the best car videos ever known?
-A Tribe Called Cars is here to fill you in on the equipment that can help when filming a car video, as part of the first in a series of tutorials from motoring journalist and YouTuber Ben Griffin.
+Maybe you want make the best car videos ever?
+A Tribe Called Cars is here to fill you in on the equipment that can help, as part of the first in a series of tutorials from motoring journalist and YouTuber Ben Griffin.

 Once upon a time the head of content at YouTube told me that there are two types of ‘successful’ video.

-Obviously there will be videos in both camps that fail to get big hits for one or many reasons, but it is typically the videos that sit somewhere in this video no-man’s land that get fewer viewers, which in turn means slower growth.
+Obviously, there will be videos in both camps that fail to get big hits for one or many reasons.
+However, it is typically the videos that sit somewhere in this video no-man’s land that get fewer viewers, which in turn means slower growth.
 Not good if you want to grow your subscriber count fast.

 Because most new smartphone cameras are capable of decent video, going the second route is viable.
 Not only does it keep life simple and cheap, it will also make you focus more on the task at hand, as opposed to the equipment.